-Good morning, On-Campus Students
+Good morning, Main Campus Students

-As you read in this today’s email from President Hopkins to the Post Community, effective Monday March 16, you will be taking your main campus courses virtually through your Blackboard course shell.
+As you read in this today’s email from President Hopkins to the Post Community, effective Monday March 16, you will be taking your campus courses virtually through your Blackboard course shell.
 The health concerns associated with COVID-19 are fluid and variable, and this decision is consistent with the decisions being made by most Colleges and Universities in the State of Connecticut.
 Transitioning our courses to the online environment is an effective way to create ‘social distancing’, while maintaining the integrity of the education at Post University.

-Since your classes will continue to meet virtually on our established Spring 2020 class schedule, the Main Campus Attendance policy is still in effect.
+Since your classes will continue to meet virtually on our established Spring 2020 class schedule, the Campus Attendance policy is still in effect.
 We have modified it slightly to better align with virtual class meetings:

 - Students are expected to attend all virtual Bb Collaborate sessions, which will be held at their regularly-scheduled class time.
 If they are unable to attend a virtual class, they must discuss it with their instructor before class.

 - Students are expected to attend the Bb Collaborate session via video on their computer or device.
 If students are off campus, and only able to attend via audio due to technology or steaming limitations at their location, they must inform their instructor of this limitation immediately before or after class.

 If your off-campus location does not provide you with the technology or wifi access to attend your classes virtually, please contact your instructor ASAP.
 They will work with you to keep you on track with your course material and ensure that the alternative means of participation in class is documented as attendance.